About the HDEV Peer Advisor Internship:

 - Advise students on a walk-in basis in the assigned office

-- Assist the HDEV faculty and the general academic adviser, HDEV department chair, and the HDEV secretary
+- Assist the HDEV faculty and the general academic advisor, HDEV department chair and the HDEV secretary

 - Assist students in exploring internship opportunities

 - Offer referrals to various campus resources, both academic and non-academic

 - Help students learn to use B-mail, blackboard, and BU Brain